wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 23.01 {#23-01}

-- All wazo clients are now only built in Python 3.
-So, if it gets uninstalled you might need to install it again with the suffix `-python3`.
+- All wazo clients are now only compatible with Python 3.7 (the version included in the current distro).
+So, if you have any custom python scripts written in Python 2, you must upgrade them to Python 3.
+The Python 3 version of most wazo packages are suffixed with `-python3`and can be installed with `apt`. eg. `apt install wazo-provd-client-python3`

 ## 22.17 {#22-17}